RocketsChen/CDDNewFeatures/README.md

 * A method is called

 #### CocoaPods:
-* Waiting for the integration
+* Installation with CocoaPods：pod 'CDDNewFeatures'

 #### Swift version: